phac-nml/arboratornf/README.md

 The mandatory parameters are `--input`, which specifies the samplesheet as described above, and `--output`, which specifies the output results directory.
 You may wish to provide `-profile singularity` to specify the use of singularity containers and `-r [branch]` to specify which GitHub branch you would like to run.
 Metadata-related parameters are described above in [Input](#input).

+## Optional

+The optional parameters are as follows:

+### Arborator

+* `--ar_config`: The Arborator-specific config file for specifying the operations used when summarizing metadata and how such metadata should be displayed in the output.
+* `--ar_thresholds`: The clustering thresholds used by Arborator.
+These thresholds must be provided as a list of integers.

 Further parameters (defaults from nf-core) are defined in [nextflow_schema.json](nextflow_schema.json).

 # Running